knewg/HandsyFace/README.md

 * [activity by mikicon](https://thenounproject.com/icon/1911201/)

 ## Known limitations
 I did not bother to figure out a reasonable way to handle "rollaround", i.e. when you reach more than double your goals.
 Right now it will just look wrap around.
 I might do something about this in the future.
-See #1 for more information.
+See [Issue #1](https://github.com/knewg/HandsyFace/issues/1) for more information.

 ## License
 [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)